isomerpages/iras-onestoppayroll/_about/FAQs.md

 <p><strong>What are the key objectives of the One-Stop Payroll initiative? </strong>
 <br>The main goals of the One-Stop Payroll initiative are to make employer-related
-regulatory requirements easier and more consistent for businesses using payroll software and reduce administrative overheads.
-By consolidating payroll services into a single, convenient “one-stop” platform, the initiative aims to boost operational efficiency and help businesses and employers manage payroll more effectively.
+regulatory requirements easier and more consistent for businesses using payroll software, thereby reducing administrative overheads.
+By integrating payroll services these employer-related regulatory requirements seamlessly into a single, convenient “one-stop” platform within the payroll software’s natural systems, the initiative aims to boost operational efficiency and help businesses and employers manage payroll more effectively.
 <br>
 </p>
 </li>